 I don’t watch as many podcasts as I should; one thing I hope to rectify in 2018, as there’s a lot of good information out there.

 When I do watch a podcast, it’s often the Self-Publishing Podcast, starring the infamous trio of Johnny, Sean, and Dave.
 While their show is sometimes just an extended advertisement for all the stuff they’re doing, it’s still worth listening to for entertainment value alone.

-When they do have guests on, expect an overload of high-quality info – plus the entertainment, of course.
+When they do have guests on, expect a true overload of high-quality info – plus the entertainment, of course.

 Favorite Blogger: David Gaughran